openedx-unsupported/edx-certificates/README.md

 Overview
 -------------------------

-This script will continuously monitor a queue for certificate generation, it does the following:
+The `certificate_agent.py` script will continuously monitor a queue for certificate generation, it does the following:

 * Connect to the xqueue server
-* Pull a single certificate request
+* Poll for a single certificate request
+* If it finds one, it:
-* Process the request
+  * Processes the request
-* Post a result back to the xqueue server
+  * Post a results json back to the xqueue server

 A global exception handler will catch any error during the certificate generation process and post a result back to the LMS via the xqueue server indicating there was a problem.

     optional arguments:
       -h, --help         show this help message and exit